 The Complainant clarified that in comparing the properties, no adjustments of any kind had been made to any of the three market sales in his matrix.
-That is, there were no adjustments made for differing site coverages between comparable properties; for differing years of construction of improvements; for differing per cent levels of finish; parcel size; and so on.
-The Complainant also provided the City's Assessment Summary Reports and Alberta DataSearch sheets for his comparable property sales and equity comparables - primarily in his rebuttal document C-2.
+That is, there were no adjustments made for differing site coverages between comparable properties; for differing years of Page 4 of 11 CARB 1540/2011-P construction of improvements; for differing per cent levels of finish; parcel size; and so on.
+The Complainant also provided the City's Assessment Summary Reports and Alberta DataSearch sheets for his comparable property sales and equity comparables.

-The Complainant argued that the City's nine market sales on page 24 of its Brief R-1 demonstrated that the City had only two useable sales in the Complainant's one-year base year, and their individual characteristics were not "homogeneous" either with each other or the subject - an important consideration when comparing properties he suggested.
+The Complainant argued that the City's three market sales on page 33 of its Brief R-1 demonstrated that the City had only one useable sale in the Complainant's one-year base year, and it was the same 10905 - 48 ST SE site that he had used and therefore he was confident of its applicability.

-The Complainant methodically identified the source of each of the inputs to his Income Approach to Value calculation.
-He articulated on page 21 of Brief C-1 that according to Third Party Market Reports for Calgary from CB Richard Ellis (CBRE) that "Average Asking Lease Rates", as well as an AEC "industrial lease survey", appeared to indicate that an appropriate "average rent" of \$5.29 per SF and an "average net effective rent" (after certain inducements) indicated \$4.86 per SF was appropriate.
+The Complainant methodically identified the source of each of the inputs to his Income Approach to Value calculation on his page 23 of C-1.
+He articulated on page 15 and 16 of Brief C-1 that according to Third Party Market Reports for Calgary from CB Richard Ellis (CBRE) that "Average Asking Lease Rates", as well as DTZ Barnicke "Average Gross Rental Rate (Asking)", as well as an AEC "Industrial Lease Survey", appeared to indicate that an appropriate "average rent" of \$5.29 per SF and an "average net effective rent" (after certain inducements) indicated \$4.86 per SF was appropriate.

-The Complainant thereafter cited Third Party sources - including CBRE and Colliers International, for indicated valuations which he then used as inputs for "Vacancy Rate"; "Vacancy Shortfall"; "Non-recoverables"; and "Capitalization Rate".
-Thereupon, the Complainant concluded that his calculations, based on an Income Approach to Value calculation using such inputs, indicated a market value of \$28,994,000 for the subject.
-However, the Complainant volunteered that perhaps a Cap Rate of 7% instead of his utilized 7.25% might be more appropriate for the subject, which would have produced a higher, but undefined alternate value.
+The Complainant thereafter on pages 17 to 22 cited Third Party sources - including CBRE and Colliers International, for indicated valuations which he then used as inputs for "Vacancy Rate"; "Vacancy Shortfall"; "Non-recoverables"; and "Capitalization Rate".
+Thereupon, the Complainant concluded on page 23 that his calculations, based on an Income Approach to Value calculation using such inputs, indicated a market value of \$8,976,000 or \$68.30 per SF for the subject.
+However, the Complainant volunteered that perhaps a Cap Rate of 6.5% to 7% instead of his utilized 7.25% might be more appropriate for the subject, which would have produced a higher, but undefined alternate value.

 The Complainant argued that the City's "Assessment Summary Reports" identify each industrial building as having been assigned a Quality rating ranging from A to C. He argued in document C-1 and in his rebuttal document C-2 that his market comparables retained quality ratings similar to the subject, whereas the City's market comparables did not.
-Therefore, he argued, the City's market comparables are not comparable based on "quality" alone.
+Therefore, he argued, the City's market comparables are not comparable based on "Quality" alone.

 The Respondent presented his Brief R-1 and argued that the entire basis of the Complainant's market-based argument of a paucity of sales in this complaint, is fundamentally flawed and is simply incorrect.
-Moreover, he noted that notwithstanding the large number (154) of sales available as revealed in the Complainant's own evidence, and as taken from the City's website, the Complainant has arbitrarily limited his own access to market data by insisting on using only one year of sales.
-However, the City has used three years of sales to assess the subject, all of which were analyzed by the City using a professionally-accepted process under Mass Appraisal.
+He clarified that unlike the Complainant's one year "base year", the City's "base year" for analyzing sales is three years - from July 1, 2007 to June 30, 2010.
+He argued that the Complainant has arbitrarily limited his own access to market data by insisting on using only one year of sales.
+He noted that the City has used three years of sales - some 154 sales, to assess the subject, all of which were analyzed by the City using a professionally-accepted process under Mass Appraisal.
+He reiterated that all of the 154 sales were posted on the City's website for use by the public and therefore readily available to the Complainant.